wage garnishment ohio

 When you file bankruptcy any funds that you paid (voluntarily or not) to one creditor when you were not paying the others creates what is called a preference for that creditor.
 A creditor that is not a family member or significant other who has been paid a preference within 90 days of the filing has to provide that money to the bankruptcy court for a fair disbursal to all creditors who file a claim in your bankruptcy.

-That means that if a creditor has garnished your wages in the 90 days prior to the bankruptcy filing they have to give that money to the court.
+That means that if a creditor has placed a wage garnishment in the 90 days prior to the bankruptcy filing they have to give that money to the court.
 Then those funds are paid out to all creditors who have filed a Proof of Claim – request for money due- in your bankruptcy.
 The disbursement of the funds is paid out in percentages to all creditors (including the garnishing creditor if they file a claim).
 If there is any money left over it will come back to you as the person who filed the bankruptcy.

 Automatic Stay

-If you are being garnished you should consult a Mentor bankruptcy attorney as soon as possible to file a bankruptcy to protect your wages.
-Contact Attorney Heather Moseman at Moseman Law Office, LLC at 440-255-0832 or fill out our contact form and we will get in touch with you right away.
+If you have a wage garishment, you should consult a Mentor bankruptcy attorney as soon as possible to file a bankruptcy to protect your wages.
+Contact Attorney Heather Moseman at Moseman Law Office, at 440-255-0832 or fill out our contact form and we will get in touch with you right away.